-Many years ago I had a friend,who was just the epitome of a New York woman.
-She was very attractive, a business powerhouse,and a smart and stylish transplanted New Yorker.
-She and her husband decided to split and,after wrestling with the idea of remaining in New York City, my friend decided to go back to her hometown in Michigan.
+Many years ago I had a friend who was just the epitome of the quintessential New York woman.
+She was attractive, smart, and stylish.
+Vanessa was also a transplanted Michigander living in Manhattan and she loved it here.
+After several years of living in NY she and her husband decided to split.
+She wrestled with the idea of remaining in here, but ultimately decided to go back to her hometown.

-It was during this time that I decided to write a book on grieving.
-I wrote daily as I continued to grieve and as time passed my grieving became less intense.
-Eventually I would recover as I embraced my new “career” and embarked on a journey of a different sort,all as a result of having lost my husband.
+It was during this time that I decided to write a book on healing after the loss of a spouse.
+I wrote daily as I continued to mourn and as time passed my grief became less intense.
+Eventually I would recover as I embraced my new “career” and embarked on a journey of a different sort, all as a result of having lost my husband, whom I loved so dear.

-My decision to not go back to work during this transitional period in my life, would prove to be a critical move toward embracing the new life I was about to create.
+My decision not to go back to work during this transitional period in my life, would prove to be a critical move toward embracing the new life I was about to create.
 This choice would lead me in a whole new direction.
-If I had decided to go back to teaching, it would have ultimately set me back years, by prolonging or delaying my grieving and the life and career I currently have.In fact I might be on an entirely different path altogether.
+If I had decided to go back to teaching, it would have ultimately set me back years, by prolonging or delaying dealing with the pain of my loss and the life and new career that was about to open up for me.
 I’m grateful for the path I’ve been given as I’ve closed the door on the path I had once chosen.

 Everyone should be in touch with their spirit and listen to the voices that are yearning to be heard.
 It is the part of you that is telling you where you should go, but how you get there is your choice.